-'Incident' at Iran's Natanz nuclear facility a day after starting up new centrifuges
+Incident at Iran's Natanz facility a 'terrorist action,' nuclear chief says

+Akbar Salehi, chief of the organization, said, "Today's attack demonstrates that the enemies of Iran's progress and advancement in nuclear science, as well as nuclear negotiations, are in desperation committing terrorist actions against the nuclear technology at Natanz [nuclear facility]," reported IRGC, a branch of the Iranian Armed Forces.

+Salehi also said, "Iran reserves the right to respond against the perpetrators, and those who committed the terrorist action," IRGC reported.

-Tehran (CNN)Iran on Sunday confirmed an "incident" at a nuclear plant in Natanz, a day after the government said it was launching more than 150 new uranium enrichment centrifuges at the underground facility.
+Earlier on Sunday, Iranian officials confirmed an "incident" at Natanz, a day after the government said it was launching more than 150 new uranium enrichment centrifuges at the underground facility.

+"Fortunately, the incident did not cause any human injuries or leaks," said Behrouz Kamalvand, a spokesman for the Atomic Energy Organization.
+"The causes of the accident are under investigation and further information will be announced later."

-In local news agency reports, Iranian officials suggested the facility may have come under attack, speculating the plant may have been targeted as the country discusses a revival of the Iran nuclear deal with its Western signatories.
+In local news agency reports, other Iranian officials suggested the facility may have come under attack, speculating the plant may have been targeted as the country discusses a revival of the Iran nuclear deal with its Western signatories.
 Former US President Donald Trump withdrew the United States from the agreement.

-Behrouz Kamalvand, a spokesman for Iran's Atomic Energy Organization, acknowledged the incident had affected the electricity grid of the facility, the semi-official news agency Fars reported Sunday.

-"Fortunately, the incident did not cause any human injuries or leaks," Kamalvand said.
-"The causes of the accident are under investigation and further information will be announced later."

-Malek Shariati Niaser, a member of Iran's Parliament, added: "The blackout in Natanz on the anniversary of National Nuclear Day is suspicious and may be due to sabotage while Iran is trying to convince the western countries to lift the sanctions," the semi-official news website Entekhab.ir reported.
+Malek Shariati Niaser, a member of Iran's Parliament, said: "The blackout in Natanz on the anniversary of National Nuclear Day is suspicious and may be due to sabotage while Iran is trying to convince the western countries to lift the sanctions," the semi-official news website Entekhab.ir reported.

 A spokesman for the International Atomic Energy Agency told CNN by email on Sunday the agency was aware of the media reports.